saiobulreddy/C3_Project_Sai/README.md

-# C3_Project_Sai
+# README #

-upGrad's Restaurant Finder assignment project
+while setting up the project
+* use JDK-11.0.8
+* import all the dependencies.